EmmadUsmani/mc-discord/docs/installation.md

    </details>

-5. Paste this id into your "config.yml" file (located in your Minecraft server in the "plugins/MCDiscord" folder), replacing the "null" value of the "discord-coordinate-channel-id" field.
+5. Paste this id into your `config.yml` file (located in your Minecraft server in the `plugins/MCDiscord` folder), replacing the `null` value of the `discord-coordinate-channel-id` field.